Elliot-Chan-120/NOCTURNAL/README.md

 - SMILES strings, % pIC50 rank, and raw pIC50 values appear in hover tooltips
 - Multi-stage data validation with a custom exception class and graceful fallback mechanisms to prevent breaking the entire visualization, as well as comprehensive file operation safety checks.

+**[6] CSNodes - ChemNet's backend**
+- a05_csnodes.py powers the back-end data processing for ChemNet, and efficiently handles large molecular datasets before ChemNet's visualization process
+- MutaGen can output a large amount of molecules, which can exponentially lengthen the time needed to generate CSN graphs as every single pairwise combination must be accounted for (in default mode)
+- However, users can select between one of 3 intelligent sampling modes and define what their target_size is in the config to determine how many nodes / molecules they want to see in the CSN graph

+- These Intelligent Sampling Modes allow for performance bottleneck prevention during molecular similarity calculations
+  - mode 1: 'balanced'
+    - splits the overall pIC50 range into quartiles and evenly samples molecules across each quartile, ensuring chemical diversity in terms of potency
+  - mode 2: 'performance'
+    - selects the top pIC50 candidates to focus visualizations on the most potent molecules
+  - mode 3: 'mcs_optimized'
+    - intercepts the dataframe right after overall Tanimoto structure calculations, and takes the greatest-scoring similarity pairs
+    - this reduces the number of expensive MCS calculations on less meaningful relationships, thus speeding up overall graph generation without severely compromising relationship relevance

 ## Future Improvements
 - MutaGen adaptive fragments and further improvements to kekulization of certain compounds